 Berkeley has an extensive Bicycle Boulevard Network.
 They’re on quiet streets (Russell) which parallel busy ones (Ashby) and are an easy way to travel around town.

-The Clipper Card is good on transit agencies all over the Bay Area.
+The Clipper Card is good for transit agencies all over the Bay Area.
 I’ve used it on BART to San Francisco, Muni to the Caltrain Station, and Caltrain to Palo Alto.
 If you’re 65 and better, pick up the senior card.
+Be sure to tap the card when you get on, and off when you leave Caltrain

 BART – Bay Area Rapid Transit

 One option is to join 1-2 others at North Berkeley BART for a casual carpool to the city Once a car has 3 people, it can drive in the I-80 carpool lane which reduces the commute by 20-30 minutes, and saves money too.
-Most cars drop you off at Fremont and Howard, some car pools go to San Francisco City Hall.
+Most cars drop you off at Fremont and Howard, and some carpools go to San Francisco City Hall.

 AC Transit Bus

-AC = Alameda Contra Costa Transit for buses which operate between the Bay and the Hills
+AC = Alameda Contra Costa Transit for buses that operate between the Bay and the Hills

 Trans Bay buses to San Francisco have letters (F, G, H …), a vestige of the Key Route Transit System.
 Numbered buses (25, 51, 72) all stay in the East Bay.